anonymous-account-holder/af1-demo/README.md

 # AF1 Experiment

-This directory contains code to run an experiment testing the AF1 circuit on a Llama 3 8B model.
+This directory contains demo code to run specifically the Table 4 experiment on the "Original" template, testing the AF1 circuit on a Llama 3 8B model.
+We hope this gives some more clarity into the code and mechanisms.

 ## Setup